 Also, the money you save could be used to purchase certificates that you do not have.

-Your relatives can help you with your genealogy research!
+Your relatives can help you!

 Your relatives may be able to fill in the blanks that you may have in your research.
-If you are not sure of a name, date, place or you are curious about a story that you have been told then there is no harm in asking.
+If you are not sure of a name, date, place, or you are curious about a story that you have been told then there is no harm in asking.

-In fact sometimes you will be astonished at the information that they can give you.
+Sometimes you will be astonished at the information that they can give you.
 Details such as a relative that you did not even know existed, or a story that you may not have heard before.

 Who knows what help your relations will be able to give you?
-You just need to ask.

-Believe Everything On The Internet
+2. Believe Everything On The Internet

 I have always treated the information that I have found on the Internet with a grain of salt.
 What I mean by this is do not trust everything that you find online.

-Sometimes there will be errors in the transcription of Census records that you find, or any other record for that matter.
+Sometimes there will be errors in the transcription of Census records that you find or any other record for that matter.
 Enumerators that collected information on Census night may have written in fancy writing.

 The same can be said for parish records.
-During Census night information about a household may have been sought by the next door neighbour.
-So obviously errors would creep into these records.
+During Census night information about a household may have been sought by the next-door neighbor.

-So let me ask you.
 Can you decipher the handwriting above?